Pinterest Hidden ImagePinterest Hidden Image

 Oprah’s New Book Club Selection

-Oprah Winfrey’s book club dates back to the 1990s and is known for reading both classics and very literary works with an emphasis on Black stories.
+Oprah Winfrey’s book club dates back to the 1990s and is known for reading classics and very literary works emphasizing Black stories.

 (Note: Oprah tends to announce her picks sporadically and not on any particular schedule.)